zerocool892/azure-docs/articles/data-lake-store/data-lake-store-access-control.md

 **Background**

 In the POSIX ACLs, every user is associated with a "primary group."
-For example, user "alice" might belong to the "finance" group.
-Alice might also belong to multiple groups, but one group is always designated as her primary group.
-In POSIX, when Alice creates a file, the owning group of that file is set to her primary group, which in this case is "finance."
+For example, the user might belong to the "finance" group.
+The user might also belong to multiple groups, but one group is always designated as her primary group.
+In POSIX, when the user creates a file, the owning group of that file is set to her primary group, which in this case is "finance."
 The owning group otherwise behaves similarly to assigned permissions for other users/groups.

 Because there is no “primary group” associated to users in Data Lake Storage Gen1, the owning group is assigned as below.